Is wool vegan? As a vegan, you’d think my response would be an emphatic no.

 Each year, 1.7 million sheep are exported from Australia to the Middle East and North Africa.
-If you don’t know already, the conditions of live export are horrific, and no living being should experience such a thing.
+If you don’t know already, live export conditions are horrific, and no living being should experience such a thing.

 But these trade agreements exist to serve the halal community in these regions.
-Who by the way, slit the throat of sheep without the use of stunning as per halal standards.
+Who, by the way, slit sheep’s throat without the use of stunning as per halal standards.

-Again, this is just one extreme, but unfortunately, it’s a common destiny of many sheep.
+Again, this is just one extreme, but unfortunately, it’s a common destiny for many sheep.

 This is a much better scenario than being sent away at five years old.
 At this point, these sheep are considered to be pets.